 For the purposes of writing this post, we loaded up one of Avada’s pre-packaged demos – the Agency demo – to have some content to work with.

-If you’re setting up your blog from scratch, we highly recommend following along with the detailed information on all of the Avada blogging options that we’ll discuss here in the online documentation.
+If you’re setting up your blog from scratch, we highly recommend following along with the detailed information on all of the Avada blogging options that we’ll discuss here in the Blog Section of our online documentation.

 Our first port of call here is the option for Blog Layout.
 This controls the list view of posts on your site’s blog homepage.
 Remember, you will need to have your main blog page actually assigned in Settings > Reading for any changes here to take effect.

 Avada ships with seven core Blog layouts for you to choose from:

 What you go for here will naturally depend on the nature of your blog’s content, so feel free to play around.